 Should you come up against more difficult stains or scuffs, we’ve partnered with some of the finest mills in America to offer superior stain resistance, and refer our customers to their expert guides for removing stains, including the best products for each.
-Note that we do not recommend machine washing your cushion covers unless you have a product from The Dune collection, whose slipcover is machine-washable.
-This will prevent them from shrinking and from zippers breaking.
+Note: With the exception of The Dune Collection with a machine washable slipcover, we do not recommend machine washing your cushion covers.
+This will prevent the cushion covers from shrinking and the zippers from breaking.
 Due to the organic content of the Dune's slipcover, slight variations in color may occur after washing.
 To prevent, machine wash cold and air dry.

 For our non-performance fabrics, spot cleaning is still a breeze.
 Merino is easily cleaned by blotting with water and any clear soap or detergent (like Tide Clear™).
 For Velvet, we recommend a dry solvent or professional dry cleaning, although velvet is an inherently stain resistant material due to its pile, so the best, first line of defense is wiping up spills as quickly as possible.

 To keep your upholstery in top shape over time, we suggest that our customers have a professional deep clean of their furniture annually.